pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 - Google Cloud Platform™ (GCP)
 - Microsoft® Azure™

+Choosing one of these providers will create a configuration close to what you need.
+After carefully reading the section below, consult with your Kubernetes administrators on which provider to choose.
+You may have to then edit your manifest manually, based on configuration information they provide to you.

-For each of those providers,
-the final configuration highly depends on which of the following flags you define:
+For each of the providers above, the final configuration depends on which of the following flags you define:

 * `--dynamic-etcd-nodes`.
 The `--dynamic-etcd-nodes` flag is